The Girl in the Yellow Jumper: Pre-production

 Loukman Ali wrote the script earlier, since he's also a sketch artist he storyboarded all the shots at this stage.
 Props testing were also done since a couple of Instagram posts show an unidentified model in a gas mask, which later turned out to be in the film.

 Filming

-Principal Photography began in 2018 in Northern part of Uganda, and despite all the challenges that came along the shooting, Loukman and his cinematographer Naizi Nasser managed to wrap up the in the year in August 2018.
+Principal Photography began in 2018 in Northern part of Uganda, and despite all the challenges that came along the shooting, Loukman and his cinematographer Naizi Nasser managed to wrap up in August 2018.

 On 21 January 2019, Loukman uploaded a first look captioned as a test footage from the girl in the yellow jumper which received a bunch of positive reviews from all around the world.

 The film was shot on Red Cameras. and different gear was used as seen in different behind the scene pictures, car mounts for moving car scenes, as well as cranes and gimbals.